Local facilities management sector on the growth trajectory

 At the same time, organisations are facing economic challenges that are compelling them to take cost-cutting measures while enhancing the ease of doing business.
 So, what does this mean for local companies?
 There is increased potential to outsource services that are not core business functions, which, in turn, reduces its liability in regards to staffing of non-core services.
 This then enhances the ability to offer services to employees and clients without compromising on quality.

-Sven Smit, portfolio director at Specialised Exhibitions Montgomery says, as a result of this industry trend, there is definitive growth expected in the FM industry over the next few years.
+Sven Smit, portfolio director at Specialised Exhibitions a division of Montgomery Group says, as a result of this industry trend, there is definitive growth expected in the FM industry over the next few years.

 “Servest’s 2018/19 Market Analysis Survey results indicate that the majority of respondents are currently looking to outsource many aspects of their facilities management requirements, including hygiene, catering, cleaning, security and even integrated facilities management itself,” he explains.